Azure/azure-sdk-tools/tools/sdk-testgen/packages/autorest.testmodeler/README.md

 ### --testmodeler.mock.send-example-id

 In generated mock test, send swagger example-id to mock service host in each request.
 This implicitly ask the mock service host to verify request body by swagger example content.
+Default true.

+### --testmodeler.mock.verify-response

+In generated mock test, response value will be verified with the example files.
+Default true.

 ### --testmodeler.mock.disabled-examples